timescale/docs/promscale/visualize-data/jaeger.md

 <procedure>

-## Connecting a Jaeger query with Promscale
+## Connecting Jaeger Query with Promscale

 1. Configure the `SPAN_STORAGE_TYPE`, and `GRPC_STORAGE_SERVER` options for `jaeger-query` using the environment variables:
     ```